ECC-BFMC/Documentation/source/data/hardwaresetupofcar/steeringcalibration.rst

 The Solution
 ------------
-To enhance your experience and ensure consistent performance, we've developed a state-of-the-art software solution to address these minor calibration variations...
+To enhance your experience and ensure consistent performance, we've developed a state-of-the-art mathematical solution to address these minor calibration variations...

 Measuring the Steering Angle
 -----------------------------